 I love to bake, especially in fall when the weather is cooler and there are less chores to do outside.
 Cookies are one of those quick and easy treats that everyone loves, especially near the holidays.
-Peanut butter cookies are great and so are snickerdoodles.
+Peanut butter cookies are great, and so are snickerdoodles.
 Since I was getting a bit bored with them I decided to combine the two cookie recipes together.
 I wanted to create a new and different cookie to satisfy my sweet cravings!
 What better way to accomplish that than pairing my two favorite cookies together to make a single delicious treat.

 The timing for the release of Jif's Natural Cinnamon Peanut Butter Spread could not have been any more perfect.
-I have long been putting Jif Peanut butter onto cinnamon swirl bread, so I knew I would love flavor the combination.
+I have long been putting Jif Peanut butter onto cinnamon swirl bread, so I knew I would love the flavor combination.
 Using the Jif cinnamon spread peanut butter makes this recipe.
 Without adding it, you would have just another boring snickerdoodle.
-The peanut butter flavor is not overpowering, and melds perfectly with the cinnamon goodness of these cookies.
-Whether you want a cookie as a treat for dessert, an on the go snack or to share with friends these cookies will be sure to please.
+The peanut butter flavor is not overpowering and melds perfectly with the cinnamon goodness of these cookies.
+Whether you want a cookie as a treat for dessert, an on-the-go snack, or to share with friends these cookies will be sure to please.

 I was blown away by how fantastic this combination turned out!
 Even Paul my fiance loved them, and he hates peanut butter!
 He never eats peanut butter,